EmmanuelOga/plangs2/README.md

 ## WIP

+- [ ] Use the github API to procure more precise information of github repos.
 - [ ] Add icons to external services (reddit, wiki, github) and display other links.
 - [ ] Create a ToolBar component: we need some buttons to interact with eachother.